syncfusion-content/winui-docs/winui/Linear-Gauge/axes.md

 **Template support for axis label**

-The [`LabelTemplate`]() property allows you to define the data template for the axis label's like the following code example.
+The `LabelTemplate` property allows you to define the customized style for the axis label like the below code example.

 {% tabs %}